open/close all folders

 - What the Fu Are You Doing?: During his climactic battle with Master Kempo Dojo, Ted inflicts a Groin Attack on himself with some nunchuks.
 (But then, so does Kempo Dojo.)

-- Wheelchair Woobie: Played for Laughs in the Miami Connection review.
+- Wheelchair Woobie: Played for Laughs In-Universe in the Miami Connection review.
 It turns out those years of bad fighting caught up with him, so he's stuck in one.